vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 The following are the masks obtained with our implementation of Pix2Seq-D, pretrained on Cityscapes and trained on KITTI-STEP.

 Inference is done on a sequence of the train set of KITTI-STEP.
 The first video is the input, the second is the predicted instance segmentation mask, the third is the predicted semantic segmentation mask, the fourth is the predicted panoptic segmentation mask, and the fifth is the overlay of the predicted panoptic mask on the input video.

+The results of Pix2Seq-D are definetly improvable, and worse than the ones given by Video K-net.
+This is probably due to the fact that we did not have enough time to tune the hyperparameters, and we did not have enough computational power to train the model for more epochs.
+However, we believe that the results are still good, and that the model is able to learn.
+This brought us to believe that, given more time and computational power, we could obtain better results.

 ![Original Video](output_gifs_pix2seq/train_set/result_video.gif)